Lower Hutt: Media

-The city is served by The Dominion Post, The Hutt News and community newspapers.
+The city is served by The Post, The Hutt News and community newspapers.

 Local LPFM radio station The Cheese broadcasts in the city, and is licensed with APRA and PPNZ in New Zealand for music broadcasting rights.
 It began Saturday 1 July 2006 and its original frequency was at 88.4 FM from Wainuiomata.
 The station can be heard in Lower Hutt on 87.9 MHz FM with simulcasting via their official website.
 Subscribers to Vodafone TV can hear The Cheese on channel 417.
 The station broadcasts a mix of music from the 80s, 90s, recent and current hits.

 Flora and fauna

 Hills to about 350 m (1000 ft) line both sides of the valley within the city limits.
 The western hills have been populated as residential areas, but the eastern side is protected and clad in native bush and scrub, and the ubiquitous gorse in areas that have been cleared as a result of scrub fires or earlier human activity.

-Native birds are common, including the New Zealand pigeon, tui, grey fantail, silvereye, shining cuckoo (in season), grey warbler and morepork.
+Native birds are common, including the New Zealand pigeon, tūī, grey fantail, silvereye, shining cuckoo (in season), grey warbler and morepork.
 Introduced species include the common blackbird, song thrush, house sparrow, European goldfinch, common chaffinch, common starling, and Australian magpie.